hpgbproductions/takazaki/info/drive.md

 - Sharpest corners at Kanemori-Kouen.
 - Sharp, fast corners with platforms at Nakatsu and No. 1 Dam.
 - Climbing on steep gradients like the Akimidai tunnel.

+Unfortunately, like on North Railway Hinoyama Line, only one combination of routes along the line is available.